 Ally took a swipe at the banking establishment for weak disclosures and “bait-and-switch” products such as reward checking and tiered rates.
 While there is no doubt many banks can improve their disclosures and there were certainly some transgressions with misleading products, it was the exception rather than the rule.
-If anything, banking suffers from treating 90% of customers the same, despite the fact that each customer has different needs, values and sensitivities.
-Such is the basis for paper statements, as the Blue Kid-argument is being leveled against BankFinancial ($1.4B, IL) as the bank now charges $15 per month for paper statements.
+If anything, banking suffers from treating 90% of customers the same, despite the fact that each customer has different needs, values, and sensitivities.
+Such is the basis for paper statements, as the Blue Kid-argument continues to be leveled against banks that charge above $5 per paper statement.

 Sorry About The Toy Pony